Overview

 Requests are made using the GET method, all required parameters should be passed in the query string.
 The responses are generated in the JSON format.

-Click on the map to find out the address.
+Click the map to find out the address.

-Conversely, if you specify the geographic coordinates of the object in the request, then the Geocoder API will return its address.
+If you specify the address of an object in the request, the Geocoder API returns its geographical coordinates.
+If you specify the geographic coordinates of the object in the request, the Geocoder API returns its address.

 Click on the map to see the URL of the API request